Asset Classes in ABF

 Stacking Risk

-Data Centers
+Data Centres

-The explosion in AI/ML workloads has transformed data center financing from niche infrastructure into a major ABF opportunity.
+The explosion in AI/ML workloads has transformed data centre financing from niche infrastructure into a major ABF opportunity.
 Multiple collateral layers—equipment, real estate, and contracts—create diverse ABF structures, from pure equipment financing to hybrid project finance arrangements.

-Data center ABF differs from traditional infrastructure project finance by focusing on discrete, financeable assets with identifiable cash flows rather than entire enterprise credit.
+Data centre ABF differs from traditional infrastructure project finance by focusing on discrete, financeable assets with identifiable cash flows rather than entire enterprise credit.
 This approach enables more granular risk assessment and can provide capital efficiency for both hyperscalers and colocation providers.

-ABF Structures in Data Centers
+ABF Structures in Data Centres

 Equipment Financing